Looking Ahead: Gaza War and UK Elections

 Most of them went to Europe or Israel, United States.

+No one cared about them.
 So this Palestinian thing is different.

 And there has to be a reason why it's different.

 And I think the reason why it's different is involves Jews in general and Israel in particular.
+Right.

 And that's the only thing that I can see that makes a difference.

-And that and the fact that it came into the world's attention during the embargo of 1973, the oil embargo.
+And that and the fact that it came into the world's attention during the embargo of 1973, the oil embargo, and there was a fear that the patrons of the Palestinians were going to destroy the West economically.

-All we need is Donald Trump to come back in office and drill, baby, drill, and we will be energy and
+But you know what?
+We don't need their oil.
+All we need is Donald Trump to come back in office and drill baby drill, and

+They break the law.
 And there's no reason for them or a third of a million Chinese foreign students.

 There's no reason at all.

-It's only there, but they're only here for one reason, and that is that this university system is so bankrupt and so inefficiently run that they have to get foreign exchange by charging full tuition room and board of foreign students to subsidize their operating losses.
+It's only there, but they're only here for one reason, and that is that this university system is so bankrupt and so inefficiently run that they have to get foreign exchange by charging full tuition room and board of foreign students to subsidize

 Which is to subsidize the massive hiring of administrators.
+DEI, yes.

+Yes, that's one of the reasons DEI.
 And many of the DEI people are surrogates for radical Islam.

+So I don't know.
 I wrote this series.

 I think you all might enjoy it in the ultra.
+I try to do

-when we started.
+when we started,

-Sammy started it, and she emphasized we were going to have new content three days a a week, the days that I don't have a new column on.
+emphasized we were going to have new content three days a week, the days that I don't have a new column on.
+So on

 And then on